ArnesSI/collectd-python-shower/README.md

 All configuration for the plugin goes into the `<Module "shower">` section.

 The way you configure shower is similar to collectd's [SNMP plugin](https://collectd.org/documentation/manpages/collectd-snmp.5.shtml).
 You define one or more Data sections.
-These define the show commands to be run on hosts and how to parse the output.
+These define the show commands to be run and how to parse the output.
 Then you define `Host` blocks for your devices and associate `Data` blocks to hosts with `Collect` statements.

 Shower global configuration options: